 Depending on how much you stand to save by switching to a cheaper interest rate with another lender, it may be worth paying the break cost.

-You should speak to your mortgage broker to calculate your long term savings getting a cheaper interest rate today rather than waiting for your fixed term to end.
+Speak to one of our mortgage brokers to calculate your long-term savings from getting a cheaper interest rate today, rather than waiting for your fixed term to end.
 Try our break costs calculator to get an idea of how much your break costs will be before talking to our mortgage broker.

-After that, complete our online enquiry form to discuss your refinancing plans with one of our experienced brokers.
+Alternatively, fill in our online enquiry form to discuss your refinancing plans.

-A number of major banks and lenders offer refinance rebates and cashback if you refinance your current mortgage over to them.
+A number of major banks and lenders offer refinance rebates and cashback if you move your current mortgage over to them.

-You have to move fast and specific criteria apply!
+Note: You usually have to move quickly and specific requirements apply!

 Whether or not you should refinance your home loan depends on various factors.
 Most importantly, you need to be confident that you’ll be getting a better deal than your existing home loan.
 That’s why it’s important to compare your options properly, with the help of experts, before applying to refinance.

 You also need to be aware of the pros and cons of refinancing: